-Figure 9 shows that for both Norway spruce and beech/birch there is some difference between the PODy values that are produced by the two DO_3SE modelling approaches.
-For Beech/birch the Angsto model predicts a slightly less sensitive DRR than had been produced using the multiplicative model.
+Figure 9 shows that for both Norway spruce and Beech/Birch there is some difference between the PODy values that are produced by the two DO3SE modelling approaches.
+For Beech/Birch the Angsto model predicts a slightly less sensitive DRR than had been produced using the multiplicative model.
 For Norway spruce the opposite is true.
-This is likely due to the parameterisation of the models, with the gmax of the multiplicative model not being representative of the Vcmax selected for the An-gsto model.
+This is likely due to the parameterisation of the models, with the gmax of the multiplicative model not being representative of the Vcmax parameterisation selected for the An-gsto model.
 This could be resolved through further review of literature data and testing modelled gsto predictions against observed data.

-In order to use the information provided by the An-gsto modelling framework within the there are two different approaches that could be taken in order to use the information provided by this Angsto modelling framework to inform European scale modelling and mapping of the combined influences of O_3 pollution and N deposition.
-The first involves using the model to inform how N deposition may influence PODy values, this approach assumes that N will only affect the uptake of ozone and uses existing O_3 DRRs.
-The second approach involves using the model to derive new new DRRs for key forest tree species (e.g. Norway spruce and Beech/birch) that allow for the influence of N on biomass, this approach has the ability to assess how N affects both the uptake as well as plant biomass.
+In order to use the information provided by the An-gsto modelling framework there are two different approaches that could be taken to inform European scale modelling and mapping of the combined influences of O3 pollution and N deposition.

+The first involves using the model to inform how N deposition may influence PODy values, this approach assumes that N will only affect the uptake of O3 and uses existing O3 DRRs.
+The second approach involves using the model to derive new DRRs for key forest tree species (e.g. Norway spruce and Beech/birch) that allow for the influence of N on biomass, this approach has the ability to assess how N affects both the uptake as well as plant biomass.